NicolasSlmetal/alura-nodejs-express-mongodb/README.md

 # api-node-express-mongodb
-A REST API develop with Alura courses of NodeJS, Express and MongoDB
+A REST API developed with Alura courses of NodeJS, Express and MongoDB